SDSS-Computing-Studies/006c-volume-calculator-project-sweet-and-sour-chicken/README.md

 This is the concept of a LOCAL variable.
-When you create a variable INSIDE a function, it is a local variable, and does not exist outside of the variable.
+When you create a variable INSIDE a function, it is a local variable, and does not exist outside of the function.
 This is good because then we can save on memory (the variable is created when the function starts and then destroyed when the function is finished) but also keeps us from having variables that are floating around in the background that might mess up some of our